PicoCreator/2nd-brain/A - TechTalkCTO/README.md

     - https://dev.to/picocreator
     - https://hashnode.tech-talk-cto.com/

-Substack is currently my primray channel - though i may move to hashnode in the future, as its less agressive with the signup popup.
+Substack is currently my primay channel - though i may move to hashnode in the future, as its less agressive with the signup popup.

 3) Broadcast
     - https://twitter.com/picocreator